do-jonathan4/lfz-m1/exercises/javascript-variables/README.md

 Be sure to check out a new branch (**from master**) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).

+### Quiz Questions
+After completing this exercise, you should be able to discuss or answer the following questions:

+1. What is a variable?
+1. Why are variables useful?
+1. What two special characters can a variable begin with?
+1. How do you declare a variable?
+1. How do you assign a value to a variable?
+1. Are variables case sensitive?
+1. Which words cannot be used as variable names?

 ### Exercise

 1. Read about variables in pages 58-61 of _JavaScript and jQuery_ by Duckett.